1. CV Examples

 Going into the world of work can be extremely daunting for a graduate.
 Will you find a job?
 Are there any prospects in your field and what does the future look like?
 These are all common concerns for graduates, and just like you managed to complete your education, you will face and succeed in this challenge too!

-• How to make a great first impression
+• How to write a graduate CV

 Expert tip